niplav/site/nst_solutions.md

 > introduction to set theory.
 Here, I present solutions to the explicitely
 > stated exercises and problems in that book.__

-Solutions to “Naive Set Theory“
+Solutions to “Naïve Set Theory“
 ================================

 Section 3